mrsidrdx/War-Cards-Game/README.md

 <center><h1>War-Cards-Game</h1></center>
 <h3>It is a cards game based on the concept of War built using Object Oriented Programming in Python.</h3>

-<center><h1>WELCOME TO YOUR OOP PROJECT</h3></center>
+<center><h1>WELCOME TO WAR CARDS OOP PROJECT</h3></center>

-For this project you will be using OOP to create a card game.
-This card game will be the card game "War" for two players, you an the computer.
+For this project I used OOP to create this card game.
+This card game will be the card game "War" for two players, you and the computer.
 If you don't know how to play "War" here are the basic rules:<br>
 The deck is divided evenly, with each player receiving 26 cards, dealt one at a time, face down.
 Anyone may deal first.
 Each player places his stack of cards face down,